-The loading protocol recommended by FEMA 461^[30], listed in Table 4 and illustrated in Figure 9, was applied at the top of the wall.
-This type of loading is used to evaluate the performance characteristics of structural and nonstructural components under seismic conditions.
+The loading protocol recommended by FEMA 461^[31], listed in Table 4 and illustrated in Figure 9, was applied at the top of the wall.
+This type of loading is used to evaluate the performance characteristics of structural and nonstructural components under displacement reversals.
 Based on this protocol, continuously increasing target lateral displacements varying from 0.6 to 12 in.
 (15 to 305 mm) were applied by the actuators.
-The displacement history corresponds to a target drift ratio varying from 0.2% to 4%, where the drift ratio is defined as the lateral displacement at the top of the wall with respect to the base block divided by the distance from the top of the base block to the point of load application.
+The displacement history corresponds to a target drift ratio varying from 0.2% to 4%, where the drift ratio is defined as the lateral displacement at the top of the wall with respect to the top of the base block divided by the distance from the top of the base block to the point of load application.
 The applied protocol had 9 steps, each consisting of two cycles.

-To overcome imprecisions of displacement measurements at low drift ratios (up to 0.5%), displacements during the initial loading steps were imposed by targeting a force level.
-Later in the test, at drift ratios of 0.75% and greater, the actuator imposed the target displacements.
-Loading rates were set as 0.01 in./sec (0.25 mm/sec) for drift ratios not exceeding 0.75%, 0.02 in./sec (0.51 mm/sec) for 1% drift ratio, and 0.03 in./sec (0.76 mm/sec) for drift ratios in excess of 1%.
+To overcome imprecision of displacement measurements at low drift ratios (up to 0.5%), displacements during the initial loading steps were imposed by targeting a force level.
+Later in the test, at drift ratios of 0.75% and higher, target displacements were imposed by the actuators.
+Loading rates were set as 0.01 in./sec (0.25 mm/sec) for drift ratios not exceeding 0.75%, 0.02 in./sec (0.5 mm/sec) for 1% drift ratio, and 0.03 in./sec (0.75 mm/sec) for drift ratios in excess of 1%.

-During the tests, displacements measured at the top of the wall neglected the base block rotation (due to uplift); therefore, actual drift ratios imposed on the wall resulted generally lower than the target drift ratios.
+During the tests, displacements measured at the top of the wall were not corrected for the base block rotation (due to uplift) in real time; therefore, actual drift ratios imposed on the wall were generally lower than the target drift ratios.